HISTORY

 In 2012, Glasgow Warriors moved to their current home at Scotstoun Stadium.
 Previously the club’s training base, the move has coincided with the most successful period in the club’s history, including a first-ever domestic league title and two Heineken Champions Cup quarter-finals.

-In addition to those grounds above, the following stadia have all hosted matches for Glasgow in the professional era: Rugby Park, Kilmarnock; Old Anniesland, Glasgow; Braidholm, Giffnock; Whitecraigs, Newton Mearns; London Road, Stranraer; Burnbrae, Milngavie, North Inch, Perth and BT Murrayfield, Edinburgh.
+In addition to those grounds above, the following stadia have all hosted matches for Glasgow in the professional era: Rugby Park, Kilmarnock; Old Anniesland, Glasgow; Braidholm, Giffnock; Whitecraigs, Newton Mearns; London Road, Stranraer; Burnbrae, Milngavie, North Inch, Perth, Scottish Gas Murrayfield, Edinburgh; and Hampden Park, Glasgow.

 Head Coaches